 a) Defines Functionalist Principles

-The functional principle of any entity is the only ontology that explains its functional existence.
+The functional principle of any entity is the specific ontology that explains its functional existence.
 This means:

 - There is one true unicist ontology per functional entity.